-The whole patient care duration (the care episode) has inherent stages or phases.
-To some extent these phases coincide with different stages in the natural history of the disease.
+The whole duration of patient care (the care episode) has inherent stages or phases.
+To some extent, these phases coincide with different stages in the natural history of the disease.
 By taking into account the needs of every phase, the plan is divided into modules.
 The CIS enables the automatic or manual execution of a module at each change-over point of the phase.

 The entire care episode are divided generally into the following phases:

 - Inception of care administratively (Admission, Referrals, Transfer)